acadadev/rosrider_doc/05_PARAMETERS/README.md

 | PUB_ODOMETRY    | bool   | Enables or disables odometry data publication   | True             |
 | PUB_JOINTS      | bool   | Enables or disables joint state publication     | True             |
 | PUB_DIAGNOSTICS | bool   | Enables or disables diagnostic data publication | True             |

+This section defines how the driver interacts with the ROS, including the TF Tree (coordinate frames), Topic Names, and Data Publishing toggles.

+**Coordinate Frames & TF Tree**

+These parameters define the naming convention for the robot's coordinate systems.
+The driver uses these IDs when constructing the standard `nav_msgs/Odometry` packet.
+The `header.frame_id` will be set to `ODOM_FRAME_ID` and the `child_frame_id` will be set to `BASE_FRAME_ID`.

+ - `ODOM_FRAME_ID` The driver publishes the transform from this frame to the main frame.
+ - `BASE_FRAME_ID` The name of the frame for the mobile robot.

+**Data Publishing Toggles**

+These booleans act as switches for the driver's output streams.
+You can disable specific streams to save bandwidth or avoid conflicts.

+ - `BROADCAST_TF2` Set to `False` if you are using an external localizer (like `robot_localization` or `cartographer`) to handle the TF tree.
+ - `PUB_ODOMETRY` Decides if the driver publishes `nav_msgs/Odometry` messages containing position and velocity covariance.
+ - `PUB_JOINTS` Required for `robot_state_publisher` to visualize wheel rotation in URDF / RViz.
+ - `PUB_DIAGNOSTICS ` Decides if the driver publishes `msg/Diagnostics.msg` containing battery voltage, error flags, and internal status.

+__Typical Values__

 ```yaml
 ODOM_FRAME_ID: 'odom'